Safeguarding at Gordon Primary School

 Sometimes, we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 Our Designated Safeguarding Lead is Miss Naidoo (Head Teacher).
-Our Deputy Designated Safeguarding Leads are Mrs Kambo and Mrs Bhesania (Deputy Head Teacher), Ms Jones (Assistant Head Teacher), Mrs Kambo (SENDCo) and Mr Pinat (Assistant SENDCo).
+Our Deputy Designated Safeguarding Leads are Mrs Bhesania (Deputy Head Teacher), Ms Jones (Assistant Head Teacher), Mrs Kambo (SENDCo) and Mr Pinat (Assistant SENDCo).
 The Governor with responsibility for safeguarding within our school is Mrs H. Sansoa.

 Out-of-hours contact information

 If you have a concern about the welfare or safety of a child, you should contact the Redbridge Emergency Duty Team (EDT) via their out-of-hours service